MarkTiborM/TibbyTerminal/README.md

 # Tibby Terminal
-A Project where describe my process of making my own shell.
+A Project where describe my process of testing and working with my simple shell program to simulate commands.

 ```
  ______   __     ______     ______     __  __        ______   ______     ______     __    __     __     __   __     ______     __
 /\__  _\ /\ \   /\  == \   /\  == \   /\ \_\ \      /\__  _\ /\  ___\   /\  == \   /\ "-./  \   /\ \   /\ "-.\ \   /\  __ \   /\ \